A Chance To Grow - Brain-Centered Therapy Services

 For nearly 25 years, our Minnesota Learning Resource Center has addressed this question via S.M.A.R.T.
 (Stimulating Maturity through Accelerated Readiness Training), a movement-based program designed to enhance brain development in elementary-aged children.

 With decades of proven results in academic settings, the S.M.A.R.T. team took the next logical step: In 2020, they launched S.M.A.R.T.
-Steps, a version of the program adapted for Family Child Care providers working within their homes with newborns to five-year-olds.
+Steps, a version of the program adapted for Family Child Care Providers working within their homes with newborns to five-year-olds.

 “This crucial stage in a child’s development sets the foundation for a wide range of skills and learning capacities,” says Katie Hansen, Assistant Director of the program.
 “S.M.A.R.T. activities strengthen these foundations, like balance and coordination, eye movements, and auditory discrimination.
 Once these skills become automatic, a child is more equipped to sit still in a chair, read smoothly across a page, and hear differences in sounds - all essential for school readiness and academic success.”